UMCarpentries/2019-07-1-umich/index.md

   LOCATION

-  This block displays the address and links to maps showing directions if the latitude and longitude of the workshop have been set.
+  This block displays the address and links to maps showing directions if the latitude and longitude of the workshop have blah been set.
 You can use https://itouchmap.com/latlong.html to find the lat/long of an address.
 {% endcomment %}